Approximating orbifold spectra using collapsing connected sums: Introduction

-In certain contexts, however, it has been shown that a manifold cannot be $0$-isospectral to a singular orbifold.
-In \cite{drydenstrohmaier}, Dryden and Strohmaier showed that isospectral orientable hyperbolic orbisurfaces have the same number of cones points of a particular order.
-Linowitz and Meyer have also shown that under mild assumptions, there is no such manifold-orbifold pair within the class of lengh-commensurable compact locally symmetric spaces of nonpositive curvature associated to simple Lie groups (\cite{linowitzmeyer}).
+In certain contexts, however, it has been shown that a manifold cannot be $0$-isospectral to an orbifold with singular points.
+In \cite{drydenstrohmaier}, Dryden and Strohmaier showed that isospectral orientable hyperbolic orbisurfaces have the same number of cone points of a particular order.
+Linowitz and Meyer have also shown that under mild assumptions, there is no such manifold-orbifold pair in the class of length-commensurable compact locally symmetric spaces of nonpositive curvature associated to simple Lie groups (\cite{linowitzmeyer}).
 More generally, by the work of Dryden, Gordon, Greenwald and Webb it is impossible for an even- (resp. odd-) dimensional orbifold having an odd- (resp. even-) dimensional singular stratum to be isospectral to a manifold (\cite{dggw}).
-In \cite{gordonrossetti}, Gordon and Rossetti showed that a manifold and a nonsingular orbifold having a common Riemannian covering cannot be isospectral.
-Finally, Sutton has shown that it is even that case that if a singular orbifold $O$ and a manifold $M$ admit isospectral Riemannian coverings $M_1$ and $M_2$, then $O$ and $M$ cannot be isospectral (\cite{sutton}).
+In \cite{gordonrossetti}, Gordon and Rossetti showed that a manifold and an orbifold with singular points having a common Riemannian covering cannot be isospectral.
+Finally, Sutton has shown that it is even the case that if an orbifold $O$ with singular points and a manifold $M$ admit isospectral Riemannian coverings $M_1$ and $M_2$, then $O$ and $M$ cannot be isospectral (\cite{sutton}).